ericzhng/docs-matrix-library/README.md

 # Website for matrix-library

-This website is used to host some docs/manuals/tutorials for mathematical packages of BLAS/LAPACK/SCALAPACK.
-More detailed information can be found in [this website](https://ericzhng.github.io/docs-matrix-library/).
+This repository is used to host a website that contains some docs/manuals/tutorials for mathematical packages of BLAS/LAPACK/SCALAPACK.
+More detailed information can be found [here in this website](https://ericzhng.github.io/docs-matrix-library/).

+The github repositories for BLAS/LAPACK/SCALAPACK can be found [here for LAPACK](https://github.com/ericzhng/matrix-library-lapack) and [here for ScaLAPACK](https://github.com/ericzhng/matrix-library-scalapack/).
+The reason for hosting them here is that original packages downloaded sometimes cannot work directly and some modifications are needed.
+Here the codes are tested to work directly in Ubuntu.

 ## Getting Started